top of page

 Application Deadline: May 26 (Fall), August 30 (Spring), October 20 (Summer)

-Be a minimum of 16 years of age at the time of application
+Eligibility: Be a U.S. citizen, have a cumulative 3.0 GPA (on a 4.0 scale), be a full-time student, be a minimum of 16 years of age at the time of application

 Location: TexasTech University campus, Lubbock, TX.
 This is a residential program!

-Eligibility: Students who will be at least 17 years old by the program start date, are set to graduate in 2024 or 2025, and are U.S. citizens or permanent residents can apply.
+Eligibility: Students who will be at least 17 years old by the program start date, are set to graduate in this or next year, and are U.S. citizens or permanent residents can apply.

-RSI, hosted by the Center for Excellence in Education in partnership with MIT, is tailored for students with a fervent interest in technology and a drive for innovative research.
-Each year, RSI admits 100 high-achieving high school students who delve into on-campus coursework and off-campus research endeavors.
-Participants thrive in an intellectually stimulating environment, collaborating with peers worldwide and engaging in high-level scientific inquiry.
-Through hands-on projects and discussions with leading experts, students actively contribute to pushing the boundaries of technology.
-The program's commitment to academic excellence ensures that participants not only study technology but also conduct their own research projects under the guidance of experienced researchers.
-The final week culminates in presentations of their findings, both written and oral, showcasing their achievements.
+RSI is for students with an interest in technology and research.
+Each year, RSI admits 100 high-achieving high school students who engage in coursework and research.
+Through hands-on projects and discussions with experts, you will contribute to pushing the boundaries of technology.
+You will work on your own research project under the guidance of experienced researchers.
+The final week culminates in presentations of your findings, both written and oral.

 Location: MIT campus, Cambridge